 The best CRM for small business in Africa is one that fits the way African customers buy, pay, and communicate — not one that simply tops a global feature checklist.
 That means low or zero entry cost, native or near-native handling of WhatsApp and SMS, compatibility with mobile money payment rails, multi-currency support for cross-border trade, and tolerance for patchy connectivity.

 A global recommendation optimized for North American sales teams will quietly fail your team in Accra, Lagos, Dakar, or Nairobi.
+The right CRM for African businesses gets the channels, the payment rails, and the connectivity right.
 The criteria below tell you why — and what to look for instead when shopping for CRM software for an African SME.

 Why African SMEs Need a Different CRM Checklist